muratk5n/thirdwave/en/index.md

 ---

-Aah it makes even more sense now; Messi's pro team PSG is owned by Qatar, that could be another reasaon why FIFA/Qatar cheated in the final WC game to have Argentina win with Messi its captain.
+Aah it makes even more sense now; Messi's pro team PSG is owned by Qatar, that could be another reason why FIFA/Qatar cheated in the final WC game to have Argentina win with Messi its captain.

 ---